 Lola is the most reserved of the four kinkajous and the most elusive.
 She will spend the majority of her day in her den box, only coming out at night and when it is quiet.
 Lola is off tour due to her nervous and anxious nature.
 She is frightened easily and quickly becomes aggressive.
 Lola does enjoy bananas and enrichment, but on her terms.

 North Carolina is one of four states in the U.S. where it is legal to own a non-native species.
 In other words, it is legal in North Carolina to own a lion, tiger, or other wild animal.
 Lola's story is a direct result of this lack of legislation.
-Due to how easily animals such as Lola can be acquired, people are obtaining them as pets and then realizing, sometimes at the expense of a human life, or the animal's life, that this isn't a good idea.
+Due to the ease with which animals such as Lola can be acquired, people are obtaining them as pets and then realizing, sometimes at the expense of a human's life or the animal's life, that this is not a good idea.
 Animals such as Lola deserve to be respected as the wild animals they are.